textpattern/textpattern.github.io/installation/complete-installation-and-update-instructions.md

 6. Open a web browser and visit `example.com/textpattern/setup/index.php` to start the setup process.
 If you're running Textpattern from a subdomain or subdirectory, use `subdomain.example.com/textpattern/setup/index.php` or `example.com/subdirectory/textpattern/setup/index.php` as appropriate.
 7. Follow the installation steps provided on-screen.

+Congratulations!
+You have upgraded Textpattern.
+We hope you enjoy it.
 If you require more information, please refer to the [Step-by-step installation instructions](#TODO-install).

-## Upgrading to the newest stable release
+## Quick guide: upgrading to the newest stable Textpattern release

-In the root directory of every Textpattern archive is a `README.txt` file with upgrading instructions relevant to that release.
+If you are comfortable with (S)FTP, file and database administration on server environments, this is for you.
+In the root directory of every Textpattern archive is a `README.txt` file with upgrading instructions and any special notes relevant to that release.

 1. Ensure your web server meets the [Textpattern system requirements](https://textpattern.com/about/119/system-requirements) for the version you are downloading.
 2. [Download](https://textpattern.com/download) the latest `.zip` or `.tar.gz` archive.
 3. Unpack [the file tree contents](https://github.com/textpattern/textpattern) from the downloaded package into a new directory on your local drive.
 4. Log out of the Textpattern back-end and clear the browser cache for your existing Textpattern site.
 If you use a service such as [Cloudflare](https://www.cloudflare.com) to cache your domain assets, remember to clear any caching services there too.
 5. Verify the existence of a working database and file backup of your existing Textpattern site.
-You may find it useful to copy your existing, known-good `textpattern/config.php` file to an easily accessible location on your local drive, as it may be required shortly.
+5.1 Copy your existing, known-good `textpattern/config.php` file to an easily accessible location on your local drive as a backup.
 6. Connect to your destination server using an (S)FTP client or the command line and upload the following files to your web root:
 6.1 The new `css.php` and `index.php` files, overwriting the existing files.
 6.2 The new `textpattern` directory, overwriting the existing directory.